 Please let us know your thoughts on the festival – good and bad, and we’ll feed it back to the organising committee for 2014.
 Contact us at email@example.com

 The festival is manned by CAMRA volunteers, without whom we couldn’t run the festival.
 If you are CAMRA member then you’re eligible to help out – previous experience isn’t necessary and there’s a wide range of duties available to help with - click on the Staffing link on the menu above and fill in a form online, or print one off and mail it to us.

-Not a member?
+Not a CAMRA member?
 Then sign up to CAMRA by clicking here.

 Every effort is made to ensure that all information on this site is accurate.
 No responsibility for errors or omissions will be accepted.
 The views expressed on this site are not necessarily those of The Campaign For Real Ale Limited or the organisers of the Ayrshire Real Ale Festival.